Lincolnhuj/JavaStudy/README.md

 # JavaStudy

 Try GitHub.
 Try GitHub Page.
+Gorgeous!

 First time to use Git, so exited!